MicrosoftDocs/ai-builder/ai-builder-docs/byom-alm.md

 ### Upgrade your own model in the source environment

 1. Make you've registered your own model in the source environment using the AI Builder SDK.
 Use the same model name and pass **override=True**. <!-- Where is the override?
-Not in the tutorial. -->
+Not in the tutorial.
+8/13: ... registered your upgraded model.
+Add link to tutorial. -->

    If you haven't already registered, follow the procedure in [Bring your own model tutorial](https://github.com/microsoft/PowerApps-Samples/tree/master/ai-builder/BringYourOwnModelTutorial) (in GitHub).